Wild Pottery – Level 1

-On this 2-day course you’ll be in the woods making hand built pottery using clay that we’ll dig from the land on the day.
-This course provides a thorough understanding of what’s involved in making wild pottery, and gives you a hands-on appreciation of the origins of this craft.
+On this 2-day course we’ll be in the woods making hand built pottery using clay that we’ll dig from the land on the day.
+This course provides a thorough understanding and a hands-on appreciation of wild pottery, the origins of an ancient human craft.
 The tools, equipment and technology we’ll be using are, as far as is known, the same as those used since Neolithic times, when pottery began, and well into the Bronze age.

-The first day is all about earth and water: learn how to find and select clay in the landscape, how to collect it and make it usable.
-You’ll make an item or two and technical assistance will be on hand from Ruby to help you.
+Day 1 is earth & water: learn how to identify and collect clay from the landscape.
+You’ll process it and have time to make a couple of items, and I’ll offer technical assistance for the making, where needed.
 You’ll also learn how to make your pot strong enough to survive the firing.

-The second day is all about fire and wood: you’ll learn how to fire your pots successfully in an open fire.
-It’s an exciting process to take part in and really magical to witness clay being transformed by fire.
-In the afternoon there’ll be an introduction to fire-making without matches (using ancient percussive methods) while we keep an eye on our pots and wait for them to cool enough so they can be taken home at the end of the day.
-You never know exactly how your pots will turn out so it’s always a thrill.
+Day 2 is fire & wood: firing your pots in an open fire.
+It’s an exciting process and it’s really magical to witness clay being transformed by fire.
+You’ll see the pots glowing red hot in the fire as the transformation into ceramic occurs.
+They’ll be cool enough by the end of the day to take home with you.
+You never know exactly how your pots will turn out so it’s always a bit of a thrill.

-Please note that the cost of staying at the farm isn’t included in the cost of the course.
+Accommodation: please get in touch with Native Hands to arrange staying on site for the October course.
+The cost of staying at the farm isn’t included in the cost of the course.

 The clay: Native Hands has a special agreement with the farm venue to dig small amounts of clay with participants on Wild Pottery courses.
 This permission does not extend to people who are not part of the group on the day of the course.